breadboard-ai/breadboard/packages/website/src/docs/inspector/graph.md

 // Returns an array of `InspectableEdge`;
 const outgoing = node.outgoing();

-// See if the node is an entry node (no incoming edges)
+// See if the node is a default entry point (no incoming edges or
+// labeled as "default").
 // Returns true or false.
 const isEntry = node.isEntry();

+// See if the node is a "describe" entry point.
+// Returns true or false.
+const isDescribeEntry = node.isEntry("describe");

+// Get all the start labels assigned to the node.
+// Returns array of strings or undefined if no labels are assigned. const startLabels = node.startLabels();

 // See if the node is an exit node (no outgoing edges)
 // Returns true or false.